onosproject/sdran-docs/install.md

 These IP addresses are assigned to the eno1 interface in each server, i.e., the interface associated with the default gateway route.
 In case of a custom setup with different IP addresses assigned to the VMs, make sure the IP addresses (and their subnets/masks) are properly referenced in the configurations utilized in this tutorial.*

-## Install SDRAN-in-a-Box (RiaB) in the EPC-OMEC machine
+## Install the EPC-OMEC

+This section explains how to install the EPC OMEC components using RiaB in the EPC-OMEC machine.

-### Get the SDRAN-in-a-Box (RiaB) source code
+### Get the RiaB source code
-To get the source code, please see: https://github.com/onosproject/sdran-in-a-box.
+To get the source code, please see: `https://github.com/onosproject/sdran-in-a-box`.

 Since SDRAN-in-a-Box repository is a member-only repository, a user should log in github and then check the git clone command on that web site.
 Clone the RiaB repository to the EPC-OMEC virtual machine.